Semantic Edge Detection with Diverse Deep Supervision: Related Work

-\myPara{Deep supervision.} Deep supervision has been demonstrated to be effective in many vision and learning tasks such as image classification~\cite{lee2015deeply,szegedy2015going}, object detection~\cite{lin2020focal,lin2017feature,liu2016ssd}, visual tracking~\cite{wang2015visual}, category-agnostic edge detection~\cite{xie2017holistically,liu2017richer}, salient object detection~\cite{hou2019deeply} and so on.
-Theoretically, the lower layers of deep networks can learn discriminative features so that classification/regression at higher layers is easier.
-In practice, one can explicitly influence the hidden layer weight/filter update process to favor highly discriminative feature maps using deep supervision.
-However, it may be suboptimal to directly add deep supervision of category-agnostic edges on the bottom sides for the SED task due to the distracted supervision mentioned above.
-We will analyze the distracted supervision of SED and then introduce a new semantic edge detector with successful diverse deep supervision in the following sections.
+\myPara{Deep supervision.} Deep supervision has been demonstrated to be effective in many vision and learning tasks such as image classification~\cite{lee2015deeply,szegedy2015going}, object detection~\cite{lin2020focal,lin2017feature,liu2016ssd}, visual tracking~\cite{wang2015visual}, category-agnostic edge detection~\cite{xie2017holistically,liu2017richer}, salient object detection~\cite{hou2019deeply}, and so on.
+Theoretically, the bottom layers of deep networks can learn discriminative features so that classification/regression at top layers is easier.
+In practice, one can explicitly influence the hidden layer weight/filter update process to favor highly discriminative feature maps using deep supervision. \revise{However, traditional deep supervision usually adopts the same type of supervision at all layers, so it may be suboptimal for SED to directly apply distinct supervision of category-agnostic and category-aware edges to bottom and top network sides, respectively.
+In the following sections, we will first analyze the problem of distinct supervision targets of SED and then introduce a new semantic edge detector with successful diverse deep supervision.}